2006 Riga NATO summit

-The 2006 Riga summit or the 19th NATO Summit was a NATO summit held in the Olympic Sports Centre, Riga, Latvia from 28 to 29 November 2006.
+The 2006 Riga summit was a NATO summit held in the Olympic Sports Centre, Riga, Latvia from 28 to 29 November 2006.
 The most important topics discussed were the War in Afghanistan and the future role and borders of the alliance.
 Further, the summit focused on the alliance's continued transformation, taking stock of what has been accomplished since the 2002 Prague Summit.
 NATO also committed itself to extending further membership invitations in the upcoming 2008 Bucharest Summit.
-This summit was the first NATO summit held on the territory of the formerly Soviet-occupied Baltic states.
+This summit was the first NATO summit held on the territory of the Baltic states.

 Security measures

 The summit was held in the Olympic Sports Centre, Riga.
 Roads in the center of Riga were closed down and parking was not allowed at the airport or at several roads, out of fear of car bombs.
 About 9000 Latvian police officers and soldiers took care of the Summit's security, while more than 450 other airmen from seven European NATO countries were called upon to ensure a no-fly zone above the summit in an operation called Operation Peaceful Summit.
 This enhanced ongoing Baltic Air Policing activities with additional aircraft, communications and maintenance support.